Copyright © 2019 Words In The Works LLC

 ABOUT THE AUTHOR

 William Armitage was an award-winning advertising copywriter and art director before turning to the book marketing, editing, and publishing world.
-He is the author of the well-received I’m not sure about God and the upcoming Hymns I Want at My Funeral as well as 'CB' The Croissant Bird to be published in the fall of 2018.
+He is the author of the well-received I’m not sure about God and the upcoming Hymns I Want at My Funeral as well as 'CB' The Croissant Bird.
 He was also the developmental editor of National Bestseller Unblinded by Traci Medford-Rosow and Kevin Coughlin, and he is the editor of the popular Max the Flying Sausage Dog children's books.

 "To my developmental editor (William Armitage) who always knows what the story is even before I know it myself.
 You are indeed my Max Perkins—Editor of Genius."